ChainAgnostic/CAIPs/CAIPs/caip-draft_cacao.md

 }
 ```

 For now, we expect this to be "eip4361" only.
-In future, we anticipate creating a specialized registry for payload formats.
+In the future, we anticipate creating a specialized registry for payload formats.
 For "eip4361" the payload structure must be presented as follows:

 ```